Last Updated on November 10, 2019 by FauxHammer

 2. Some Felt

-You can pick this up in packs from a few places, I just pulled 2 sheets out of a large multicoloured pack my kids had.
+You can pick up dice tray material in packs from quite a few places, I just pulled 2 sheets out of a large multicoloured pack my kids had.
 They were about the same size (area) as a normal sheet of A4 writing paper.
-The stuff you want is about 1mm thick.
-Just have a close look at the pictures of what you’re buying as some of the stuff is thin (as in you can see through it, it’s still technically 1mm thick) you don’t want this thin stuff, you want the dense stuff.
-But If this costs more than £1 / £1.50 you’re paying too much.
-It needs to be at least 23cmx23cm (9″x9″), ideally a touch larger.
-You will need at least 2 sheets at this side for both the base and sides.
+The best felt for dice tray is about 1mm thick.
+But have a close look at the pictures of what you’re buying as some of the stuff is quite thin (as in the density is poor and you can see through it.
+Though it’s still technically 1mm thick) You don’t want the thin stuff, you want the dense stuff.

 - PVA Glue

 - An old, fairly large brush (for applying the PVA Glue)

 - X-Acto Knife, Craft Knife and/or Fabric Scissors